 Part 1: Open top drive through sinister and haunted London

-Step ahead our vintage open top bus to begin our journey through the dark and haunted streets of London.
+Step aboard our vintage open top bus to begin our journey through the dark and haunted streets of London.
 Hear tales of the legends buried at Westminster Abbey and see the banqueting house where Charles I was beheaded, a relatively common punishment for crime at the time.
-Your expert guide will explain how excutioners, who worked reguarly in front of large crowds at Tower Hill which we will also see, would often raise the severed head showing off to the crowd and would often continue to twitch for several seconds after the brutal blows.
-We then travel to the Old Bailey - the site of numerous public hangings, the Royal London Hospital where the Elephant man lived, and hear tales of Mrs Lovett’s pie shop with her speciality fillings.
-The bucherous barber who lived next door and who would cut off more than just your hair; gangland warfare, great trained robbers and many more.
+Your expert guide will explain how the executioners, who worked regularly in front of large crowds at Tower Hill, would often raise the severed head showing it off to the crowd and that would often continue to twitch for several seconds after the brutal blows.
+Then, travel to the Old Bailey - the site of numerous public hangings, the Royal London Hospital where the Elephant Man lived, and hear tales of Mrs Lovett’s pie shop with her speciality fillings, the butcherous barber who lived next door and who would cut off more than just your hair; gangland warfare, great train robbers and more.

-Stay close to our guide as we walk through a deserted Smithfield Market and the surrounding cobbled streets.
-You will see the William Wallace plaque where Braveheart was tortured.
-And also hear about the 19th century body snatckers for the scratching sounds of Fanny Lynes, the cock-lane ghost and hear her true story of death, sex, loan sharking, arsenic poison and seances.
-It all took place 150 years ago and has troubled the nation ever since.
+Stay close to your guide as you walk through a deserted Smithfield market and the surrounding cobbled streets.
+You’ll see the William Wallace plaque where Braveheart was tortured and learn of the 19th century body snatchers who dug up local cemeteries ‘in the interests of science.’
+Two of the most famous snatchers, John Bishop and Thomas Williams, were hanged at Newgate prison in front of several thousand boisterous Londoners.
+Then listen out for the scratching sounds of Fanny Lynes, the Cock Lane ghost, and hear her true story of death, sex, loan sharking, arsenic poisoning and séances.
+It all took place 250 years ago and has troubled the nation ever since.

 Part 3: Jack the Ripper

-As th shadows lengthen, we approach London's East End, a hotbed of crme and vice in the 19th century.
+As the shadows lengthen, we approach London's East End, a hotbed of crime and vice in the 19th century.
 During the autumn of 1888, terror struck when Jack the Ripper came out of the fog and dimly lit alleys just long enough to stalk and butcher his five victims.
-At this point, we leave thr safety of the bus and walk his death trail inspecting the murder sites, deciphering the evidence and discussing his suspects.
-To this day the case remains unsolved.
+At this point, leave the safety of the bus and walk his death trail inspecting the murder sites, deciphering the evidence and discussing his suspects.
+To this day, the case remains unsolved.
 Come and investigate the case for yourself - who was Jack the Ripper?